-- a) Toilets for disabled children and adults situated in the main building and the Hall. - b) Classrooms are on one floor and there is now access to the hall, the main building and the pre/after care mobile, but not to two classrooms in mobiles currently.
+- a) Toilets for disabled children and adults situated in the main building and the Hall. - b) All classrooms are on one floor.
+The three mobile classrooms are accessible along with the school hall, the main building and the pre/after care mobile.

-We very much value the contribution made by pupils with SEN to the school, and would like to discuss arrangements most suited to children with their parents before admitting any children with SEN to the school to enable us to meet their needs as fully as possible.
+We very much value the contribution made by pupils with SEND to the school, and would like to discuss arrangements most suited to children with their parents before admitting any children with SEND to the school to enable us to meet their needs as fully as possible.